Stvff/sis/readme.md

 Everything will be incredibly rough around the corners, but I at least want something on the table for my own sake, and for others to look at.\
 \
-I hope to think of a better name at some point.
+I also hope to think of a better name at some point.